 The Rodolfo R. Flores Scholarship provides scholarships to the students of Southwest Texas Junior College.
-Mr. Flores is a successful lawyer and businessman and is a strong supporter of Southwest Texas Junior College and is currently serving as President of the Board of Trustees, a position he was first elected to in 1992 having served on the board of trustees since 1975.
-Mr. Flores graduated from Southwest Texas Junior College and is a Charter Member of Uvalde's Eta Beta Chapter of Phi Theta Kappa, the international honor society for two-year colleges and universities.
-The recipient of this scholarship will be selected by the scholarship committee.
+Mr. Flores was a successful lawyer and businessman and a strong supporter of Southwest Texas Junior College.
+He served as President of the Board of Trustees, a position he was first elected to in 1992 having served on the board of trustees since 1975.
+Mr. Flores graduated from Southwest Texas Junior College and was a Charter Member of Uvalde's Eta Beta Chapter of Phi Theta Kappa, the international honor society for two-year colleges and universities.
+The recipient of this scholarship will be selected by the SWTJC Scholarship Committee.